 - Amazon Key Management Service (KMS) - create and control the keys used to encrypt your data

 Q: How can I get started with Amazon MQ?

 Amazon MQ makes it easy to setup and operate message brokers in the cloud.
 With Amazon MQ, you can use the Amazon Web Services Management Console, CLI, or API calls to launch a production-ready message broker in minutes.
 In most cases, you can simply update the endpoints of your Amazon MQ broker to connect to your existing applications and start sending messages.

 Q: How am I charged for Amazon MQ?

 With Amazon MQ, you pay only for what you use.
 You are charged for broker instance and storage usage, and standard data transfer fees.
-It’s easy to get started with Amazon MQ with our free tier for six months.
+It’s easy to get started with Amazon MQ with our free tier for one year.
 See Amazon MQ pricing for details.